 Learn about Depression

 Regardless of the severity, depression should be taken seriously.
-It is not something you can work through alone, but don’t be discouraged.
 In the care of qualified physicians, most people begin to feel better with medication, psychological counseling or a combination of the two.

-Symptoms can range in presentation from mild (such as being more emotional or feeling a general sense of unhappiness without really knowing why), to severe enough to cause noticeable problems in day-to-day activities (such as personal relationships, social activities and performance at work).
+Mild depression symptoms can range from being more emotional or feeling a general sense of unhappiness without really knowing why, to severe enough to cause noticeable problems in day-to-day activities (such as personal relationships, social activities and performance at work).

 - Persistent sad, anxious, or “empty” mood

 - Feelings of guilt, worthlessness, or helplessness